Women in Turkey: Crime against women

 On 15 March 2017, Turkish Interior Ministry has announced that a total of 20 women were killed while under temporary state protection between 2015 and 2017.
 An average of 358 women a day applied to law enforcement officers after suffering violence in 2016.
 Around five women every hour, or 115 a day, were faced with the threat of murder.
-The Umut Foundation, released statistics regarding violence against women in Turkey on International Women’s Day, showing that 397 women were killed in Turkey in 2016.
+The Umut Foundation released statistics regarding violence against women in Turkey on International Women's Day, showing that 397 women were killed in Turkey in 2016.
 A total of 317 women were killed with weapons in 2016, an increase over the 309 women killed with weapons – out of a total of 413 – in 2015.
 On 6 July 2017, a pregnant Syrian woman was raped and killed with her 10-month-old baby in the Sakarya Province, Turkey.

-In the monthly report of the group "We Will Stop Femicide", in May 2017, it mention that 328 women were killed in 2016 while in the first five months of 2017, 173 women were killed across Turkey compared with 137 in the same period of 2016.
-Also, 210 Turkish women killed or forced to commit suicide in 2012 in misogynist attacks by men.
-Women’s activists told that the rise in killings had come as more women sought to exercise their rights, including divorcing abusive partners.
+In the monthly report of the group "We Will Stop Femicide", in May 2017, it mentions that 328 women were killed in 2016 while in the first five months of 2017, 173 women were killed across Turkey compared with 137 in the same period of 2016.
+210 Turkish women were killed or forced to commit suicide in 2012 in misogynist attacks by men.
+Women's activists said that the rise in killings had come as more women sought to exercise their rights, including divorcing abusive partners.
 294 women killed in 2014 and 237 in 2013.
 From 2010 till May 2017, 118 women have been killed in İzmir alone.
 In December 2016, a man attacked a pregnant woman, in Manisa for jogging at a park.
 According to reports monitoring the number of women killed at the hands of abusive men, 41 women were killed in August 2018 in Turkey.
 Unofficial data compiled by a Turkish advocacy group reported that in 2018, 440 women in Turkey murdered by men.
 In 2019, the eight women lawmakers from the main opposition staged a protest in Turkey's general assembly.
 They were banging their desks and singing the "A Rapist in Your Path", while some other lawmakers stood up and held around 20 pictures of victims of femicide in Turkey.
 According to the We Will Stop Femicides Platform (Kadın Cinayetlerini Durduracağız Platformu), more than 157 women were murdered by men in Turkey from January 2020 - July 2020.